geddir2/OSSLab/lab2.md

 # 9
  I would like to work on a RCOS project.
 It would be used by students and staff at the school, and potentially people who are not involved in RPI.
 Due to the fact that i want to have it be potentially useable by people outside of RPI I would use a MIT license in order to allow for as easy use as possible for any and everyone.
+LGPL is best for developers and no need to relist modified software and is very popular with developers for this reason.

 # 10
 Website | License Present | License